mat-0/Mat-0/README.md

 I have been playing with python, recently, and have created some twitter bots that [tweet breaking news](https://github.com/TheChelsOrg/bot_tocfcws_news),  [recount a famous night in history](https://github.com/TheChelsOrg/bot_nineteenth_of_may), [play some well known word games](https://github.com/TheChelsOrg/bot_chelsea_puzzles) using a list of [Chelsea FC](https://github.com/TheChelsOrg/) players, or [determine what club crisis is happening today](https://isthereacrisis.thechels.uk).

 * [Morning](https://morning.thechels.uk) is a site that generates the latest news, local coronavirus stats, local weather, football fixtures, and latest stock prices as part of my morning routine.
 Built using github-actions, APIs, and python.
-* [Cheltenham coronavirus data](https://cheltenham-covid-data.thechels.uk) is a site using and archiving official government statistics for Cheltenham.
+* [Cheltenham open data](https://cheltenham-open-data.github.io) is an organisation that uses open data sources relevant to my hometown Cheltenham.
+Projects include using and archiving official government statistics of Covid-19 for Cheltenham, Food bank data, street crimes, where to go for lunch. and more
-* [Cheltenham food bank data](https://cheltenham-food-bank.thechels.uk) is a site using and archiving local food bank data for Cheltenham.
-* [Cheltenham lunch venue randomiser](https://cheltenham-lunch.thechels.uk) is a site to help people decide what to have for lunch in Cheltenham.
-* [Cheltenham crime data](https://cheltenham-crime-data.thechels.uk) is a site to track stree crime in Cheltenham neighbourhoods.

 ## Sponsor

 ![Paypal donation qr code](https://raw.githubusercontent.com/MatBenfield/MatBenfield/master/images/paypal-qr-code-5.png)